Back to blog

 Implementing Markdown Streaming

 Markdown allows users to format text using simple syntax.
-We will use the
+We will use the marked library to parse and render Markdown.

 1. Render Markdown messages: